How to Use AirDrop in Mac OS X

 - A file transfer progress indicator appears around the user icon of the Mac, and you can watch progress in the “Downloads” icon of the Dock

-Assuming all the Macs are running OS X Lion, the primary point of failure in nearly every instance of AirDrop troubleshooting is the lack of both users opening the AirDrop folder.
+Assuming all the Macs are running a compatible version of OS X, the primary point of failure in nearly every instance of AirDrop troubleshooting is the lack of both users opening the AirDrop folder.
 That is mandatory for both users to see each other on the ad-hoc network.
 Such a simple mistake causes frustration and people to believe the service doesn’t work, but it’s just as simple to resolve.
 I’ve encountered several instances of this directly and I’m sure many others out there have as well, check there first.
 Another important consideration is proximity, be sure the Macs are fairly close to one another to be able to properly find each other via AirDrop and to be able to transfer between each other.

 As mentioned earlier, you can enable AirDrop over ethernet connections and also on unsupported Macs, but they still must be running a modern release of Mac OS system software with AirDrop support, whether that’s something older like Mac OS X Lion, Mountain Lion, Mavericks, or newer like macOS Mojave or Sierra.